Broccoliux/Black-Flipper/README.md

 - LVGL UI running on the touchscreen
 - **Estimated BOM Cost:** $280–$350

-**Not Supported Yet:** 125 kHz RFID and iButton/1-Wire were removed to save GPIOs.
+**Not Supported Yet:** 125 kHz RFID and iButton/1-Wire were removed due to shortage of GPIOS.

 Firmware development has not started yet.
 I plan to begin after July 10, once my exams are finished.
 I may also build a team to help with firmware development.